What’s the difference between OKRs vs KPIs?

-- KR4: Create annual contract and early signing incentives to be rolled out at the end of Q4.
+- KEY RESULT: Create annual contract and early signing incentives to be rolled out at the end of Q4.

 OnStrategy Application for OKRs and KPIs

-The OnStrategy Team built our application to holistically and easily manage organizational, team and individual performance.
+The OnStrategy Team built our application to manage organizational, team, and individual performance.
 With our tool you can easily:

 - See a quick view of your team’s performance.